Suzanne HaaG

 #instaballet

 In 2013 Suzanne co-founded and became Founding Director of the unique performance group, #instaballet, which utilizes audience participation and creativity to generate new ballets. #instaballet works with a broad range of audiences including students of Bridgeway House, a school for children with autism and other related abilities in Springfield, OR.
 The mission of #instaballet is to teach the use of creativity to empower the self and build community through the art of dance.
-For more information on #instaballet’s work with the autistic community, click here.

 teaching

 Suzanne is a sought-after instructor and coach of advanced ballet technique in both Oregon and around the country.
-She has taught master classes and summer intensives at the Regional School of Ballet (Corvallis, OR), University of Nebraska-Lincoln (Lincoln, NE), University of Oregon in (Eugene, OR), Babcock Fine Arts (Wasilla, AK), Olympia Dance Center (Olympia, WA), Columbia Dance (Vancouver, WA), Northern Plains Ballet (Bismarck, ND), Summer Dance Lab (Walla Walla, WA), the Northwest Dance Festival (Eugene, OR), Texas Christian University’s School for Classical and Contemporary Dance (Fort Worth, TX) and the University of Utah.
+She has taught master classes and summer intensives at the Regional School of Ballet (Corvallis, OR), University of Nebraska-Lincoln (Lincoln, NE), University of Oregon in (Eugene, OR), Babcock Fine Arts (Wasilla, AK), Olympia Dance Center (Olympia, WA), Columbia Dance (Vancouver, WA), Northern Plains Ballet (Bismarck, ND), Summer Dance Lab (Walla Walla, WA), the Northwest Dance Festival (Eugene, OR), Texas Christian University’s School for Classical and Contemporary Dance (Fort Worth, TX) and the University of Utah (Salt Lake City, UT).
 Her approach focuses on efficient movement through proper placement and energy distribution with an emphasis on finding ease of movement for each individual dancer.
 She regularly teaches company class for Eugene Ballet.
 Suzanne Haag is an ABT® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Primary through Level 5 of the ABT® National Training Curriculum.